 <WordAddr> : 2 bytes, word start address in the data carrier, range from 0000h to depending on data carrier type.
+The following applies for IPC03: The word count 0h is used with the word address 0000h to read the preset data range on the data carrier

-FFFFh, depending on data carrier type.
+FFFFh, depending on data carrier type

-<WordNum> : 4 bits, number of words to be read or written, range from 0h to Fh,
+<WordNum> : 4 bits, number of words to be read or written, range from 0h to Fh, address then indicates the offset in 8-byte increments.